 All right, here are the details.

-Pasadena, California based Indimac, 32 billion dollars in assets, was seized by the government on Friday.
+Pasadena, California-based IndyMac, $32 billion in assets, was seized by the government on Friday, this L.A.
+Times story, July 13th.

-Now here's Chuck Schumer, Senator from New York, who sends this letter and then makes the letter public.
+Now, here's Chuck Schumer, senator from New York, who sends this letter and then makes the letter public.

-And this causes a run on Indimac.
+And this causes a run on IndyMac.

-Regulators specifically fingered Schumer for Indy Mac's failure.
+On Friday, regulators specifically fingered Schumer for IndyMac's failure.

-So a regulators say that a Democrat senator caused a bank failure in late June that transpired into July into the conventions and into the campaign.
+So regulators say that a Democrat senator caused a bank failure in late June that transpired into July into the conventions and into the campaign.

 So I'm thinking October surprise.